 The scent of coconut incense makes this rainy October memorable.
 Now, I’m gonna content myself with watching Naruto, flicking through my PC magazines, and playing Super Mario Kart on the desktop PC while waiting for the classes to resume.
 Anyway, from a previous post, here’s a description of that [memorable] semestral break:

 It’s back to reality, but there’s no stopping the excitement as there’s an upcoming new channel to watch out for.
-And some great Korean dramas and anime shows as well.
+And some great Korean dramas and anime shows.

 I know I can be restless sometimes, it just can’t be helped.
 I tend to roam around the school halls like it is a park or something.
 And since I was trying to look cool just like everybody, I tend to bend the rules a bit.
 Yup, wearing sneakers with my school uniform is not allowed, but a lot of students do this, so…